For the fifth year, Columbus C.E.O. asked our readers about the things that make Central Ohio's business scene great.

-For the third year, Columbus C.E.O. asked our readers about the things that make Central Ohio’s business scene great.
+For the fifth year, Columbus C.E.O. asked our readers about the things that make Central Ohio's business scene great.
 We want to know where the best business services and products are located.
-Where are the best continuing education offerings?
-What are the best local law firms?
-Who gives the best financial advice?
-And where’s the best place to buy insurance?
+Which are the best law firms?
+What are the best options in higher education?
+Who's the best employer?

-There are fun questions, too, including a search for the best networking organization.
-What’s the best bar for an after-work drink?
-And where are the best places to schedule a power lunch or impress a prospective client?
+There are fun questions, too, including a search for the best course for a round of golf and the best places to schedule a power lunch or impress a prospective client.

-This year, we ditched paper ballots and took the poll online-only.
-Starting with the May issue, we sent readers to our website, asking for opinions in 70 business categories.
+The online poll asked for opinions in 75 business categories.
 We tallied the results and are bringing them to you here.

 Best Ad Agency